 FAIR TRADE CERTIFIED™

-Garment workers are paid some of the world’s lowest industrial wages and in many cases have little hope of getting ahead.
-In an attempt to improve the lives of those who make our products, we offer 10 women’s sportswear styles that are Fair Trade Certified for sewing.
+In an attempt to improve the lives of those who make our products, we offer 192 styles that are Fair Trade Certified for sewing.

 Here’s what we’re doing to make sure Patagonia products are produced under safe, fair, legal and humane working conditions throughout the supply chain – and some background on how we got to where we are today.